 7. Better mental health

-India was not doing well in global mental health statistics before 2020, and with the lockdown and all the other events of the year, it’s safe to say that our overall mental health has suffered.
+India was not doing well in global mental health statistics before 2020, and with the lockdown and all the other events of the past two years, it’s safe to say that our overall mental health has suffered.
 According to WHO, over 50 million Indians suffer from depression and nearly 40 million Indians suffer from anxiety disorders.

 Related: Mental Health Matters: Be There, Don’t Just Talk About It On Social Media